MetaMask/metamask-docs/README.md

   * The `:::: tabs` and `::: tab` admonitions will have to be migrated to [MDX Tabs](https://docusaurus.io/docs/markdown-features/tabs)
 * Embedded code will have to be migrated to [Live Code Blocks](#live-code-blocks).

+## Preview builds

+Generate a preview build of a PR by making a comment starting with `@metamaskbot publish-preview`.
+The contents of the PR will be published as a preview, then linked in a PR comment.

+Note that this feature is only available for branches on this repository.
+If you're working from a fork, you'll have to build locally to preview your work.

 ## MDX

 ### Tabs